 Senior Financial Analyst

-David Katzman joined the YIO in 2010, where he focuses on performance analysis and private equity.
+David Katzman joined the YIO in 2010, where he focuses on the private equity portfolio and asset allocation.
 He graduated from Yale College in 2010 with a Bachelor of Arts in Economics and Mathematics.
 David recently ended a successful two-year stint as captain of the Stock Jocks with a victory in the 2013 Championship Game.